hotlei/sparse-operator-graph-LU/README.md

 # sparse-operator-graph-LU

-The goal of this repo is to provide an easy to understand solution with reasonable performance
+The goal of this repo is to provide an easy to understand linear system solver with reasonable performance

 to run the software: